KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-06-29-copeland-origin-continuity-exchange-record.md

 >
 > I did not argue that naming a term gives anyone ownership over reality.
 I argued almost the opposite: that people repeatedly rename overlapping territory, attach a proprietary identity to it, and then treat the act of naming as evidence that they alone possess the relevant understanding.
 Responding that the real question is who mapped the territory, defined it, corrected it, and entered it into the record first does not answer that criticism; it restates the same priority structure in more formal language.
 >
-> A dated archive can establish that particular words or formulations existed in a particular person’s files by a particular date.
+> A dated archive can establish that particular words or formulations existed in a particular person's files by a particular date.
 It does not, by itself, establish that the underlying concepts were original, that no relevant antecedents existed, that later similarities were derived from those files, or that private conversations entered the training substrate of multiple AI companies and caused later outputs across unrelated systems.
 >
 > Those are separate claims, and each requires separate evidence.
 >